SainsburyWellcomeCentre/NeuralPlayground/examples/agent_examples/WHITTINGTON_README.md

 ## Plotting Results

-The [plotting file](../agent_examples/whittington_2020_plot.py) allows you to visualize the results of a trained TEM model.
+The [whittington_2020_example.ipynb](../agent_examples/whittington_2020_example.ipynb) notebook allows you to visualise the results of a trained TEM model.
 You can plot various aspects, such as prediction accuracy, grid cells, and place cells.

-### Modifying Parameters

-In the plotting file, you can modify the following parameters:

-- `arena_x_limits` and `arena_y_limits`: The x and y limits of the environments' boundaries which you run the model in.
-- `include_stay_still`: Boolean to determine whether null actions are included in the plotting trajectory.
-- `shiny_envs`: List of booleans that specify which environments to plot.
-- `env_to_plot`: Index of the environment to plot (if `shiny_envs` is set to `False` for all environments).
-- `envs_to_avg`: List of booleans that specify which environments to average when plotting.
+You can visualise the rate maps of grid or place cells using the `agent.plot_rate_map` function in the plotting file.
+You can plot the results of agent comparison and zero-shot inference analysis using the provided functions in the plotting file.
+These plots show how well the TEM model performs compared to node and edge agents, and its ability to infer new environments without prior training.

-**Note:** The plotting code is designed to work with the same environment that the model was trained on.
+**Note:** The plotting notebook is designed to work with the same environment that the model was trained on.
 If you want to plot using a different environment, you may need to make some adjustments.

-### Pretrained Models

-Pretrained TEM models are available in the repository.
-To use them, simply load the desired model by setting the appropriate path and index in the running file.
-You can then explore the model's predictions and representations.

-Changes to make: I want to streamline how I save and load model files in the running and plotting of TEM results, respectively.
-There is a standardised way we do this now which includes saving the agent and environment classes, as well as a file containing model parameters.

-### Plotting Rate Maps

-You can visualize the rate maps of grid or place cells using the `agent.plot_rate_map` function in the plotting file.

-### Plotting Results and Zero-Shot Inference Analysis

-You can plot the results of agent comparison and zero-shot inference analysis using the provided functions in the plotting file.
-These plots show how well the TEM model performs compared to node and edge agents and its ability to infer new environments without prior training.
+This can be done by accessing the training parameters in `params.dict`.

 ## Conclusion

 The Tolman-Eichenbaum Machine is a powerful model for studying spatial navigation and memory processes.
 By following the instructions in this README, you can run the TEM model, explore pretrained models, and visualize its predictions and representations.

-For any inquiries or issues, please contact [Luke Hollingsworth](mailto:luke.hollingsworth.21@ucl.ac.uk).
+For any inquiries or issues, please contact [Luke Hollingsworth](mailto:l.hollingsworth@ucl.ac.uk).

-Happy exploring and modeling!
+Happy exploring!